asujaykk/Road-segmentation-UNET-model/README.md

 python3 inference_onnx.py --src <path_to_mp4 video> --model models/onnx_models/road_seg_160_160.onnx
 ~~~
 The command line parameters expected by 'inference_onnx.py' is explained below.
- 1. --src : Path to input video file (recommended mp4 format)
+ 1. --src : Path to input video file (recommended mp4 format).
- 2. --model : Path to onnx model to be used for inferencing (default : models/onnx_models/road_seg_160_160.onnx)
+ 2. --model : Path to onnx model to be used for inferencing (default : models/onnx_models/road_seg_160_160.onnx).

  If you want to test the model that you created before, then please change the '--model' parameter to 'models/onnx_models/road_seg_160_160_test.onnx' and run the 'inference_onnx.py'.

 The inference video output is given below.
-In which
+In which,
-1. The left frame represent the input image
+1. The left frame represent the input image.
-2. Middle frame represent the mask predicted by the model (the white part is the road area)
+2. Middle frame represent the mask predicted by the model (the white part is the road area).
-3. The right frame represent the final output, in which the mask is imposed in the RED layer of the input image (as a result the road will be highlighted in RED colour)
+3. The right frame represent the final output, in which the mask is imposed in the RED layer of the input image (as a result the road will be highlighted in RED colour).

 ![Screencast 2022-1649225143098](https://user-images.githubusercontent.com/78997596/161906906-9ec9989e-9617-4500-adef-e1d40c03c75c.gif)